MateuszS0/PriceAlert/README.md

-This is a relocated version of my project from /MyCode/Big Projects/store made for deployment
+This is a relocated version of my project.